Albingia

-Albingia is a French insurance company specialized in Risk management, and based in Levallois-Perret.
+Albingia is a French insurance company specializing in risk management, based in Levallois-Perret.

 Albingia is currently the only independent French insurance company specialized in Risk management.

 History

 Albingia was founded in 1901 in Hamburg. its first French subsidiary opens in 1962.
 In 1999 Albingia was sold to Axa for €850 million.
 In 2003, Albingia France was bought by Barclays Private Equity (now Equistone Partners Europe) then sold again in 2006 to Chevrillon & Associés et IDI.

 In 2018, Eurazeo bought shares of Albingia, alongside the Financière de Blacailloux, controlled by Bruno Chamoin, also Chairman of Albingia.